bartdesmet/ExpressionFutures/CSharpExpressions/README.md

 Therefore we need to support 'chains' of operations (i.e. `.Offset.Hours` in the example above) that are conditionally accessed based on whether the receiver is null (i.e. `dto?` in the example above).

 In order to support null-propagating operators, we introduce a `ConditionalAccessCSharpExpression` which has three properties.
-The first property, `Receiver`, contains a reference to an `Expression` describing the conditionally accessed receiver which should have a reference type or a nullable value type.
+The first property, `Receiver`, contains an `Expression` describing the conditionally accessed receiver which should have a reference type or a nullable value type.
 The `NonNullReceiver` property is of type `ConditionalReceiver` and provides an object that can be referred to within `WhenNotNull` which is an `Expression` denoting the conditionally performed operation(s).

 The `ConditionalAccessCSharpExpression` is derived from `ConditionalAccessCSharpExpression<TExpression>` which allows for strong typing of the `WhenNotNull` to a more derived expression type.
 This is merely a convenience enabling factory methods to create commonly used conditional access nodes which involve only a single operation.
 Nesting these effectively results in a left-associative chain of conditional access operations.
 The general-purpose `ConditionalAccessCSharpExpression` node closes `TExpression` over `Expression`.